HarithGovinna/My_Fadecandy_2022/README.md

 # My_Fadecandy_2022

 My project consists of a tiny interesting playing item that people of all ages can enjoy when they have free time or when they are bored.
-There are nine main types of animations in the graphical user interface.
+There are nine main types of animations in the graphical user interface (Animation Box).
+The user has to select the animation as their desire to view the animation in the simulator.
+The graphical UI (User Interface) and the Consolve (Terminal) have used to connect the simulator an

 # Simulator